Chili with Chocolate

 There’s lots of ways to soak and cook dried beans.
 Some use a pressure cooker and others use the soak and simmer method, as I do.
 If you wish to use canned beans, use 8 cups (1kg) red or pinto beans with their liquid in place of the cooked dried beans.
 I start my chili the day before by salting the meat and soaking the beans, although you can omit the first two steps and just go right in to the recipe.

 In France, butcher shops sell beef especially for long stewing, called Morceaux de bourguignon.
 (Or paleron or gîte.)
-For those who can’t get unsweetened chocolate, use an extra ounce (30g) bittersweet or semisweet chocolate and skip the brown sugar.
+For those who can’t get unsweetened chocolate, use an extra ounce (30g) bittersweet or semisweet chocolate and maybe skip the brown sugar.

 1 pound (450g) dried red or variegated heirloom beans